Pairing Craft Vodka & Caviar

 Tips to Pairing Caviar & Vodka

-When serving up a medley of caviar and vodka, keep these helpful tips in mind.
+When serving up a medley of caviar and vodka, keep these helpful tips in mind for an indulgent vodka pairing and caviar experience.

 - Always be sure to serve our vodka selection chilled and in glassware (bonus points if you chill the vodka flute).